 All first impressions through paper will be male

 This is a huge plus for why I picked boy names.
 Over the years your brain is trained through experiences, media, and culture to make stereotypes or have biases.

 I really didn’t think this was a big deal until I found myself being biased.
 I had no idea just how ingrained it is in our society.
-Here are two examples that taught me why you are so much better off with a boy name.
+Here are two examples that taught me boy names for girls make you so much better off.

 My first example is that I was on a committee to help pick out potential candidates from a group of resumes.
 I really liked one and when they came in for the interview, I learned that I had assumed the candidate was male.
 Once I learned she was female, I automatically read the resume differently, alerting me to how impressions change based on gender.
 This was a good lesson for me and surprising because as a female in the same field, I didn’t think I could be biased in that way.